Choose the right authentication method for your Azure Active Directory hybrid identity solution

-Organizations that didn’t previously enable password hash synchronization had to resort to untrusted external consumer email systems for communications and resolving issues.
-In those cases, it took them weeks or more to be up and running again.
+Organizations that didn’t previously enable password hash synchronization had to resort to untrusted external consumer email systems for communications to resolve issues.
+In those cases, it took them weeks to restore their on-premises identity infrastructure, before users were able to sign-in to cloud-based apps again.

 Identity protection.
-One of the best ways to protect users in the cloud is Azure AD Identity Protection.
+One of the best ways to protect users in the cloud is Azure AD Identity Protection with Azure AD Premium P2.
 Microsoft continually scans the Internet for user and password lists that bad actors sell and make available on the dark web.
 Azure AD can use this information to verify if any of the usernames and passwords in your organization are compromised.
 So it's critical to enable password hash synchronization no matter what authentication method you use, whether that's federated or pass-through authentication.
 Leaked credentials are presented as a report.
 Use this information to block or force users to change their passwords when they try to sign in with leaked passwords.

 Lastly, according to Gartner, Microsoft has the most full-featured set of identity and access management functions.
 Microsoft handles 450 billion authentication requests every month to provide access to thousands of SaaS applications like Office 365 from virtually any device.